M2MCircuits/sbcremote/README.md

 ## Summary

-A Weaved-integrated mobile application for Android and iOS that allows the user to monitor and configure the GPIO ports of a Raspberry Pi remotely.
+A mobile application for Android and iOS that allows the user to remotely monitor and configure the GPIO ports of Raspberry Pis and other single-board computers.

 ## Description

-An open-source mobile application which enables users to remotely manipulate the GPIO unit of a Raspberry Pi.
-The project will build on top of emerging technology such as the Maker Modem, Weaved, and WebIOPi to remotely control single-board computers.
+This is an open-source mobile application which enables users to remotely manipulate the GPIO unit of a Raspberry Pi.
+The project builds on top of emerging technology such as the Maker Modem, Weaved, and WebIOPi to remotely control single-board computers.
 The mobile application will integrate WebIOPi to let users control their Raspberry Pis remotely.
 The GUI will contain a configuration screen that will allow the user to change I/O signals.
 Additionally, the user will be notified when I/O signals change or some event occurs.

+## Installation

+To set up WebIOPI and Weaved, follow the steps given here: http://webiopi.trouch.com/INSTALL.html.
+This step includes creating an account with Weaved and downloading Weaved onto your single board computer.

+Once Weaved is installed, you can download the app to your mobile device.

 ## Usage